 The first step to adding your business to Google Maps is to create or claim your listing as the business owner.
 It’s fairly simple to claim or add your business to Google!

-Log on to Google My Business and follow the instructions to create or claim a free business profile.
+Log on to Google Business Profile and follow the instructions to create or claim a free business profile.
 GMB is a free tool that connects you to all of Google’s services, including Google Maps!

 Your business listing may already exist, in which case you would claim it.
 If it doesn’t exist, you will create a listing.
 Verify or provide basic information about your business, including: